João Teixeira de Faria: Overview

-Faria says he was told by his spirit guides that he must expand his work to reach more people and spiritist medium Chico Xavier told him he should go to the small Goiás town of Abadiânia to fulfill his healing mission.
-Around 1978, when João first performed healings there, he just sat outdoors in a chair near the main road where people began to arrive seeking cures for their illnesses and conditions.
+Faria said he was told by his spirit guides that he must expand his work to reach more people and spiritist medium Chico Xavier told him he should go to the small Goiás town of Abadiânia to fulfill his healing mission.
+Around 1978, when he first performed healings there, he just sat outdoors in a chair near the main road where people began to arrive seeking cures for their illnesses and conditions.
 Gradually the numbers increased to thousands per day and he developed his centre, Casa de Dom Inácio de Loyola.
-The Casa de Dom Inácio de Loyola has since been visited by millions of people seeking healing.
-He also owns a nearby cattle ranch, which covers about 1,000 acres and is valued at over 2 million reais.
+The Casa de Dom Inácio de Loyola was visited by millions of people seeking healing.
+Faria also owned a nearby cattle ranch, which covered about 1,000 acres and was valued at over 2 million reais.

-Much of his income comes from selling passionflower preparations, the single herb prescribed by Faria to cure a variety of ailments.
-The company which bears João Teixeira Faria's initials, JTF Ltda., markets the drug and is registered in the name of his wife, Ana Keyla Teixeira, and his driver and employee Abadio da Cruz.
+Much of his income came from selling passionflower preparations, the single herb prescribed by Faria to cure a variety of ailments.
+The company that bore his initials, JTF Ltda., marketed the drug and was registered in the name of his wife, Ana Keyla Teixeira, and his driver and employee Abadio da Cruz.

 Claims of healing powers

-Faria regularly prescribes meditation and walks to a nearby waterfall as part of treatment.
-The Casa also sells herbs, blessed items and artefacts such as magic triangles.
-It was estimated by 60 Minutes Australia in 2014 that these sales earn Faria over $10 million per year.
+Faria regularly prescribed meditation and walking to a nearby waterfall as part of treatment.
+The Casa also sold herbs, "blessed" items and artefacts such as magic triangles.
+It was estimated by 60 Minutes Australia in 2014 that those sales earned Faria over $10 million per year.

-When called for a spiritual surgery by Faria, patients are offered the choice of "visible" or "invisible" operations.
-If they select an "invisible" operation (or are younger than 18 or older than 52) they are directed to sit in a room and meditate.
-Faria says that spiritual physicians can perform surgery on the actual patient via a surrogate when the actual patient is unable to make the trip.
+When called for a spiritual surgery by Faria, patients were offered the choice of "visible" or "invisible" operations.
+If they selected an invisible operation (or were younger than 18 or older than 52) they were directed to sit in a room and meditate.
+Faria said that spiritual physicians could perform surgery on the actual patient via a surrogate when the actual patient was unable to make the trip.

-A very small percentage of people choose a "visible" operation where Faria operates without traditional anesthetic.
-Instead he says he uses "energized" mineral water and the spiritual energies present, the latter of which are provided by groups of volunteers who meditate in a separate room called the "current room".
-These practices, such as inserting scissors or forceps deep into a nose and scraping an eye without an anesthetic or antiseptics, have been scrutinised by medical authorities and skeptical investigators such as James Randi, who has called for Faria to stop victimizing people with stunts and trickery.
+A very small percentage of people chose a visible operation where Faria operated without anesthetic.
+Instead he used "energized" mineral water and the spiritual energies allegedly present, the latter of which were provided by groups of volunteers who meditated in a separate room called the 'current room'.
+Those practices, such as inserting scissors or forceps deep into a nose or scraping an eye without an anesthetic or antiseptics, were scrutinized by medical authorities and skeptical investigators such as James Randi, who called for Faria to stop victimizing people with stunts and trickery.

-Faria tells people not to stop taking their medicine and says not everyone he serves will be cured.
-Often the treatment includes capsules containing pure passion flower that he says carry special blessed spiritual energy to support the individual's healing process.
-Faria has undergone trials and scrutiny of his work.
-He has been arrested several times for practicing medicine without a licence and has been jailed once.
+Faria would tell people not to stop taking their medicine and said that not everyone he "treated" would be cured.
+Often the treatment included capsules containing pure passion flower, which he would say carried special blessed spiritual energy to support the individual's healing process.
+Before his final arrest and conviction, Faria had undergone trials and scrutiny of his work; he was arrested several times for practicing medicine without a licence, and was jailed once.